 For nearly a decade, urban reforesting efforts have played a major role in Bank of America’s work to address environmental issues while providing job opportunities.
 These local initiatives have immediate effects in their respective neighborhoods, but those benefits can also percolate out to entire regions and, ultimately, the world.

-- In 2013, the Bank joined American Forests to launch Community ReLeaf, a program that focuses on assessing, restoring, and monitoring urban forests in the U.S. Since then, the bank has aided with mass tree-planting efforts in Houston, Texas, and Boston, Massachusetts, and helped establish a city-owned business in Baltimore, Maryland, that processes and sells wood categorized as waste, among other projects.
+- Since 2013, the bank has aided with tree-planting efforts in Phoenix, Boston, Detroit and Texas, and helped establish a city-owned business in Baltimore, Maryland, that processes and sells wood categorized as waste, among other projects.

 - The bank works closely with the Arbor Day Foundation to support reforesting projects in a dozen U.S. cities.
 These efforts focus on low- and moderate-income neighborhoods and involve a range of actions developed and implemented with the help of local partners.
 For example, in Grand Rapids, Michigan, Friends of Grand Rapids Parks is working with the Mayor’s Greening Initiative to plant 1,500 trees, address storm water runoff mitigation, and improve green space and wildlife habitats.
 In Philadelphia, the Riverfront North Partnership is adding new trees throughout the city to help mitigate urban heat island effects.